oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 Secondly we have to close the entity manager down when it's no longer needed, that can result in some complex code paths to follow, especially if there are exceptions being handled as well.

 Also why write code when we don't have to ?
-With Helidon we have the context and dependency injections capabilities, so we don't however need to setup the entity manager itself, we can have Helidon do that for us
+With Helidon we have the context and dependency injections capabilities, so we don't however need to setup the entity manager itself, we can have Helidon do that for us.

+- In file **StockResource.java**, scroll up to the constructor of the class **StockResource**
-In the StockResource constructor remove the lines that setup the entity manager, it should now look like
+- Remove the lines that set up the entity manager, it should now look like below:

 ```
 	public StockResource(@ConfigProperty(name = "app.persistenceUnit") String persistenceUnitProvided,